Number : Season 19, serial 3 of 7.

-Plot : The Doctor pilots the Tardis to the lush jungles of planet Deva Loka.
+Plot : The Doctor pilots the Tardis, to the lush jungles of planet; Deva Loka.
 Nyssa is left in the Tardis to rest, suffering from nervous exhaustion.
 The Doctor and Adric goto meet the local Kinda tribe and an Earth expedition team.
-Meanwhile, Tegan falls asleep at a sacred Kinda monument and is mentally attacked by a non-psychical being called – ‘The Mara’.
+Meanwhile, Tegan falls asleep, at a sacred Kinda monument and is mentally attacked by a non-corporeal-being, called; ‘The Mara’.

-Whats good : It’s a well written and deeply religious spiritual and philosophical episode of Who.
+Whats good : It’s a well-written and deeply religious, spiritual and philosophical story.

-Whats bad : Some of the execution is lacking and it doesn’t do the richness of the material justice.
+Whats bad : Some of the execution is lacking and it doesn’t do all of the richness of the material, justice.

 Review With Spoilers : When most people mention Kinda, it is usually preceded by a groan and followed by “…..that weird one – with the snake?”.

-To be fair, Kinda is a much deeper episode than first glance would dictate.
+To be fair, Kinda is a much deeper story than first glance would dictate.
 Infact, there are so many themes present, it will make your head swim.
-Religion, imperialism, colonialism and spiritualism – to name but a few of the subjects on offer here.
+Religion, imperialism, colonialism and spiritualism; to name but a few of the subjects – on offer here.

-The central plot here is really about Tegan’s battle in the dreamworld, with a mental projection called ‘The Mara’.
-And with Nyssa not present, it gives Tegan and Adric the chance of some unfettered screentime.
+The central plot, is really about Tegan’s battle in the dreamworld, with a mental projection; called ‘The Mara’.
+And with Nyssa not present, it gives Tegan and Adric, the chance of some unfettered screentime.

-The parallels between the oppressive Earth survey team and the oppressed Kinda tribes, smacks of British colonialism at its worst.
-Similarly, the Kinda tribe turn out not to be savages themselves, after all and are infact – very spiritually advanced.
+The parallels between the oppressive Earth survey-team and the oppressed Kinda tribes, smacks of British colonialism; at its worst.
+Similarly, the Kinda tribes, turn out not to be savages – themselves, after all and are infact – very spiritually advanced.